Connor-McCartney/Connor-McCartney.github.io/_pages/misc/remoting.md

 # Windows to Windows (RDP)

 By default, RDP is disabled.
 Search 'Remote Desktop Settings' to enable it.
+You may need the pro editions of windows to enable it.

 Use the 'ipconfig' command in powershell to get the IPv4 address.